 Boom Size Matching Sail Size

 The same goes for the boom being too short.
 In this case the sail doesn’t get its aerodynamic wing shape as it should.
-Booms that are to short often result in the sail flapping around.
-Making it very unpredictable and much harder to sail.
+Booms that are too short often result in the sail flapping around.
+This way, the rig becomes very unpredictable and much harder to sail.

-The law of the lever that I mentioned when discussing the right mast also goes for the boom.
+The law of the lever, that I mentioned when discussing the right mast, also goes for the boom.
 As a result lighter and shorter booms offer benefits in ease of handling.
-A 1.0 or a 1.5 m2 sail can have boom lengths around 114cm and a mast length around 200.
-Using recommended lengths can make the sail feel much better than if one would use a 140cm boom and a 290cm mast.
+A 1.0 or a 1.5 m2 sail can have boom lengths around 114cm and a mast length around 200cm.
+Using recommended lengths can make the sail feel much better, than if one would use a 140cm boom and a 290cm mast.

 Sails can really differ in the way they respond to surfers moves and wind changes.
 Sails that are easy handling are designed to:

 - Get pulled or lifted out of the water easy;

 - Are easy to control on all courses and while executing manoeuvres like tacks and jibes;